 Skyword provides a test feed that can be used for initial research and testing.

-The Skyword Publishing Feed uses an API key for authentication.
-This key is used in the URL of your content feed and can be revoked if needed at any time.
-You can also restrict access to the content feed by IP address or range.
-The connection is protected with SSL.
+- The Skyword Publishing Feed uses an API key for authentication — this key is used in the URL of your content feed and can be revoked if needed at any time

 To learn more about the Skyword Publishing Feed delivery method, see the Skyword Publishing Feed Integration Guide.
 Your content strategist can provide you with this document.